rocstory/GITRG_FloTracks/README.md

 # Arduino_FloTracks
-This repository contains files relating to the development of an intelligent toy that teaches children the fundamentals of flowchart design. <br /> This work is being conducted as part of the Graphics Research Group at **Western Connecticut State University (WCSU)**.
+This repository contains files relating to the development of an intelligent toy that teaches children the fundamentals of flowchart design. <br /> This work is being conducted as part of the Graphics & Interactive Techniques Research Group at **Western Connecticut State University (WCSU)**.

 ## Team Members